 It`s a different thing.
 They need to trust every layer of themselves on the court alone and at first, it sounds easy.

-Comparing to doubles where one suffering with performance and the other can inspire, so they can pull up or down each other`s performance.
+Comparing to doubles, where one suffering with performance issues but the other can inspire, means they can pull each other`s performance up or down.

 I am a vivid psychology lover and always interested in how performance builds up and my interest is not limited to sports.
 Below I wanted to make a collection of links which are helped me to understand the layers of trust in Badminton.
 Please see links to the articles here: